AdrianRiesco/DataEngineerChallenge/README.md

  - Limit the maximum weight of the images.
  - Remove the parameters shown in the URL for some redirects.
  - Separate the elements of the flask application file into different configuration and model files, and create User and File classes.
+ - Add more tests, since the existing ones are only a sample and could be more numerous.
  - Add the ability to upload and delete images in bulk.
  - Expand the range to other types of files, taking advantage of the object-oriented storage service used.
  - Add the possibility that users can comment or give feedback to public images.